 Parents of Seniors

-*If you are a Dual Enrollment Student: Please make sure you contact Lake Sumter State College for any college transcript that must be sent.
+*If you are a Dual Enrollment Student: Please make sure you contact Lake Sumter State College for your transcript with your Dual Enrollment classes on it.
+This must be sent as you apply to universitites/colleges.

-All students have been registered on the Florida Student Financial Aid website now (Bright Futures).
-They have their username and pin number saved.
+All students have been registered on the Florida Student Financial Aid website (Bright Futures).
+Each student has their own unique username and pin they can use to access the site. http://www.floridastudentfinancialaid.org/SSFAD/bf/bfmain.htm

 Khan Academy: The link below has resources to help students and parents navigate this challenging college process.
 These resources include video interviews and conversations with successful students from all walks of life and admissions officers and counselors at some of the nation's top schools.